 This reserve is used to record the value of equity benefits provided to employees, including key management personnel, as part of their remuneration.
-Refer to note 20 for further details of these plans.

 Foreign currency translation reserve

 The foreign currency translation reserve is used to record exchange differences arising from the translation of the financial statements of foreign operations.